U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Literature Review

-In \cite{bike-destination-xgboost}, the authors proposed a two-stage framework for destination prediction.
-Hand-crafted rules were used to generate candidate destinations in the first stage, then a prediction model is used to predict the output based on the trip and customer attributes from the candidate set.
-Compared to this framework, our system introduced in \autoref{sec: model} used an entirely machine-learning-based model to predict the trip destination, and our system not only focuses on historical trip records but also trip trajectories.
-That is to say, except for making a basic forecast based on history before the trip starts, our model will make in-journey predictions and recommendations as well.
-Besides, the framework stopped at destination prediction, but we used the destination as an input to the model in the next stage and concentrated on the parking behaviour of shared E-bike users.
+In recent years, numerous research studies have delved into the realm of \ac{esms}.
+However, due to the limited accessibility of data directly from \ac{esms} providers, research and exploration in this domain have been restricted.
+Some studies have introduced datasets with similar characteristics\cite{Guidon2019, Zhou2022, Saum2020, Phithakkitnukooon2021}.
+These datasets include trip history data, such as aperture and arrival times and locations, trip duration, distance, and trip trajectory data with timestamps, \ac{gps} coordinates, and vehicle indices, as seen in \cite{Zhou2022}.
+Nonetheless, a common limitation across these datasets is the absence of user-related features, which hinders the provision of personalised services.
+Therefore, after careful consideration, we opted to utilise the MOBY dataset.
+Although it has a limited volume, it contains information about anonymous users, enabling us to address the aforementioned challenges effectively.

-To sum up, it can be seen from the relevant work mentioned above that ESMS systems could be improved by reducing the occurrence of improper parking behaviours \cite{Yan2022} which are usually affected by parking space availability \cite{Heinen2019}.
-As such, in the following sections, we review and summarise machine learning approaches adopted in the field of ESMS in two aspects -- the demand of trips from one location to another and the destination of trips.
-The latter enables us to predict the ending point of a current journey and accordingly remind the user of parking properly, whereas the former represents the number of departures and arrivals for a particular area or station which determines the parking space availability at that location.
+In summary, addressing improper parking in \ac{esms} systems \cite{Yan2022} is important, and this is highly influenced by parking space availability \cite{Heinen2019}.
+In the next sections, we examine \ac{ml} techniques used in \ac{esms} for trip demand and destination prediction.
+The latter helps predict the endpoint of a current journey, prompting users to park correctly, while the former represents the number of departures and arrivals in an area or station, determining parking space availability.